Where does our drinking water come from?

 All water in Ireland is either piped in from a local water supply or comes from an underground well.
 All of the water delivered to our homes is drinkable (potable) - even the water we use to flush our toilets and wash our clothes.
 Irish Water is responsible for water quality in your home, lakes, rivers and any other water bodies in the area.
 As water usage goes unchecked, there are more demands put on water treatment systems, as well as sources for municipal water supplies.
 By reducing the demand for water in our homes, the costs for water treatment will be less and there will be fewer threats to the natural water sources (lakes, rivers and underground aquifers) in our environment.
 Some households get their water from wells.
 Usually, these households are sited too far from the public water supply and so need to source their water independently.
 The less strain we put on the groundwater sources will result in less pollution and higher water-quality.

-Further and most current information on water quality in Ireland can be found in the EPA Drinking Water Report 2014.
+Further and most current information on water quality in Ireland can be found in the EPA Annual Drinking Water Reports.